top of page

 MEASURING AND CONTROLING PAR

-The hard part with PAR is the only way to measure it as a hobbyists is with a PAR meter.
-However, these can be really expensive.
+The hard part with PAR is the only way to measure it as a hobbyist, is with a PAR meter.
+However, these can be expensive.
 So how do we measure PAR levels in our aquarium?
 Here are the two ways we can guesstimate PAR without a PAR meter:

 1) We recommend buying a dimmable LED light from a manufacture that provides their PAR data.
 Most creditable manufactures like Finnex, Twinstar and Chihiros share their PAR data.
 Now this is just a guestimate, but if the light outputs 120PAR at 12" while at full blast, dimming it down to 50% would put us at around 60PAR at 12".
 Having provided PAR values from the manufacture gives us a better guesstimate on the PAR of our light affording us more control.